b0bf15h/dsa4266_wooper/README.md

 ./r_setup.sh
 ```

-## Generating Training Data (~3 mins using dataset0.json.gz and data.info)
+## Generating Training Data (~2.5 mins using dataset0.json.gz and data.info)
 Change directory into **dsa4266_wooper**.
 ```
 cd dsa4266_wooper
 ```
-You can save some time by running the following command and making all shell scripts executable
+You can save some time by running the following commands and make all shell scripts executable,\
+the shell script pulls all needed data for the repository to run **(~30s)**.
 ```
 chmod +x *.sh
+./pull_data.sh
 ```
-We only support **raw data in json format and labels in csv format**.
+We only support **raw data in json format and labels in csv format**.\
-To generate training data, move your zipped raw data(dataset0.json.gz) and labels(data.info) into **dsa4266_wooper/data**. \
 \
 Afterwards, from dsa4266_wooper run
 ```